 If non-profits wish to take full advantage of this opportunity, they need to be able to obtain Google Ad Grants, manage them, and take advantage of them as well.

-Google Ad Grants for non-profits can give non-profit organisation a strong foundation for advertising.
+Google Ad Grants for non-profits can give non-profit organisations a strong foundation for advertising.

 The free advertising in this program can help your non-profit get more website visitors, increasing its impact.
 Additionally, Google Ad Grants are very simple to apply for, unlike most grants.